jacobalberty/unifi-docker/Side-Projects.md

 docker compose up -d
 ```

-Now as long as you don't `docker compose down`, the docker daemon (`sudo systemctl enable docker`) will automatically start the various containers every time the Pi boots.
+Now as long as you don't `docker compose down`, the docker daemon (`sudo systemctl enable docker`) will automatically start the various containers every time the host boots.

 **Logs:**